CogWorks/PyCogWorks/Readme.rst

 Takes a ``dict`` of subject information and writes a history file.
 The subject information dict must contain a field called 'rin' with a value that contains a valid 9 digit RIN.
-The RIN is enrypted and added to the subject information dict under the field 'encrypted_rin'.
-The new subject information dict is then encoded as a JSON string and written to a file.
+If the subject information dict does not already contain an 'encrypted_rin' field, the RIN will be enrypted and added to the subject information dict under the field 'encrypted_rin'.
+The subject information dict is then encoded as a JSON string and written to a file.
 ::

   >>> writeHistoryFile("test.history",{"foo":"bar","rin":"123456789"})